Issue—The cost of critically needed access technology is out of reach for most blind Americans.

-Paying for access technology out-of-pocket creates a difficult economic reality.
-Nearly sixty percent of blind Americans are unemployed compared to under five percent for the general population.
-Most access technology can range in cost from $1,000 to $6,000.
+Most access technology ranges from $1,000 to $6,000.
 For example, a leading screen reader is $900, a popular Braille note taker is $5,495, one model of a refreshable Braille display is $2,795, and a moderately priced Braille embosser is $3,695.
+According to the United States Census Bureau 71 percent of blind Americans are either unemployed or underemployed.
 Consequently, most blind Americans do not have sufficient financial resources needed to purchase these items.
 These financial barriers can ultimately lead to a loss of employment, insufficient education, or even isolation from community activities.

-There is no one-size-fits-all solution to meet the access technology needs of all blind Americans.
-Accessibility requires an individualized assessment of one’s own skills and preference.
+Accessibility requires an individualized assessment of one’s own skills and needs.
 Therefore, blind Americans should be given the opportunity to procure access technology on their own to ensure that they are receiving the tools that are most useful for them.

-Kimie Beverly, Government Affairs Specialist, National Federation of the Blind
+Kimie Eacobacci, Government Affairs Specialist, National Federation of the Blind

 Erickson, W., Lee, C., von Schrader, S. (2016).
 "Disability Statistics from the 2014 American Community Survey (ACS)."
 Ithaca, NY: Cornell University Employment and Disability Institute (EDI).
 Retrieved November 11, 2016, from www.disabilitystatistics.org.